espressif/esp-idf/docs/en/get-started/add-idf_path-to-profile-cmake.rst

 Windows
 -------

-To edit Environment Variables on Windows 10, search for "Edit Environment Vartiables" under the Start menu.
+To edit Environment Variables on Windows 10, search for "Edit Environment Variables" under the Start menu.

 On earlier Windows versions, open the System Control Panel then choose "Advanced" and look for the Environment Variables button.